Vasilyev sacked as Monaco vice-president

 "I am very grateful for all he has done for our club and wish him all the best for the future."

-Rybolovlev, who plans to introduce a replacement on 23 February (AEDT), said: "This is not the first time Monaco has been going through a period of crisis.
+Rybolovlev, who plans to introduce a replacement on February 22, added: "This is not the first time Monaco has been going through a period of crisis.
 Seven years ago, we relieved the club from the very delicate situation in which it found itself.

 "We strive again for such success.
 I am convinced these changes will allow us to achieve our goals."